vs. Honda CR-V

 Toyota and Honda two highly recommend car manufactures and two of the most respected in America due to their efficiency.
 Ourisman Fairfax Toyota compared the Toyota RAV4 to the Honda CR-V. Both are relatively similar, but we believe the RAV4 stands above.

-The 2018 Toyota RAV4 impressed us this year by adding the Adventure model.
-In addition, there are new features to benefit from on low and high trims.
+The 2019 Toyota RAV4 continues to impress with the features you've come to expect in this incredible vehicle.
 The versatile abilities offered make this crossover SUV appropriate for any commuting or adventure purposes.

 Safety – Every RAV4 comes equipped with Toyota Safety Sense P. Blind Spot Monitor, Lane Departure Alert, Steering Assist, Dynamic Radar Cruise Control and Automatic High Beam are some of the few safety features that help drivers perform better.

-Fuel Economy: Although the Hybrid option offers great gas mileage and power, even the regular RAV4 model gets a 25 MPG in combined city and highway which makes it efficient as well.
+Fuel Economy: Although the Hybrid option offers great gas mileage and power, even the regular RAV4 model gets a 26 MPG in the city and 32 MPG on the highway.

 Safety – There are a few features that come standard but overall, you will need to upgrade to a higher trim to get what the RAV4 offers.